nspcc-dev/neofs-s3-gw/docs/attribute_mapping.md

 ### `S3-Meta-VersioningState`

+S3 buckets can have versioning enabled, disabled or suspended.
+The expected behavior for puts/gets is dependent on combination of current _and_ previous (at object creation time) setting, so while technically the setting is bucket-level we need to know if the object was created with versioning enabled or not.
+This attribute makes it possible.

 If bucket versioning is enabled, each uploaded object will have the attribute `S3-Meta-VersioningState: Enabled`.
 > It means storing multiple versions of an object within the same bucket.
 Each version can be retrieved from the
 > versioning container.
 If you attempt to retrieve an object by name without specifying a version,